alok-ai-lab/MRep-DeepInsight/README.md

 Setting up the `Parameters.m` file enables one to run the package in various ways including all the previously developed packages.

-MRep-DeepInsight3D package has 2 main components.
+The MRep-DeepInsight3D package has 2 main components.
 1) conversion of tabular data to image samples, and 2) processing images to the convolutional neural network (CNN).

-Figure 1 depicts MRep-DeepInsight approach, where part a shows the transformation phase, part b shows the model estimation phase, and part c illustrates the model analysis phase.
+Figure 1 depicts the MRep-DeepInsight approach, where part a shows the transformation phase, part b shows the model estimation phase, and part c illustrates the model analysis phase.

 <img src="https://github.com/alok-ai-lab/Supplementary/blob/main/Fig1_A4.png?raw=true" width="600" height="900">

-**Figure 1:** An overview of MRep-DeepInsight approach
+**Figure 1:** An overview of the MRep-DeepInsight approach

 ### MRep-DeepInsight tested on:
 OS: Linux Ubuntu 20.04;